 People experiencing homelessness are usually thought of as not having a roof over their head but the reality is much more complex than that.

-“When a person does not have suitable accommodation alternatives they are considered homeless if their current living arrangement:
+A person is considered homeless when they do not have suitable accommodation alternatives or if their current living arrangement:

 - is in a dwelling that is inadequate; or

 - has no tenure, or if their initial tenure is short and not extendable; or